 For even more on customer engagement tools, review these frequently asked questions.

-Loyal customers are more likely to be repeat buyers and brand advocates, leading to higher customer lifetime value and lower churn.
+Loyal customers become repeat buyers and brand advocates, leading to higher customer lifetime value and lower churn.
 And data backs up the assertion that you should engage customers.
 More than two-thirds of customers want you to proactively engage them rather than having to come to you.

 The most common challenges when implementing website engagement tools are:

-Integration complexity pairs the new analytics tools with your existing business systems
+🔹 Integration complexity lies in linking the new analytics tools with your existing business systems

-Scalability allows the software with your business without compromising performance
+🔹 Scalability allows the software to scale with your business without compromising performance

 Additionally, customer engagement apps can be expensive to implement and maintain.